 18. Know your emotional intelligence score.

 Emotional intelligence is the ability to understand, interpret, and respond to the emotions of others.
 Strong emotional intelligence is essential for healthy, happy relationships.
-If you don't know how strong your emotional intelligence is, you can take an assessment here.

 19. Examine your marriage or love relationship.